savonet/book/workflow.md

 ### Dynamic sources

-Sources can be created dynamically in Liquidsoap, at any time of the execution of the script.
+Sources can be created dynamically in Liquidsoap: the number of source does not have to be fixed in advance.
 For instance, the script

 ```{.liquidsoap include="liq/play-lists.liq" from=1}
 ```